Digital-Learner/ms.fix.me.app/README.md

 with other published statuses (draft, submitted, archived, deleted) - DONE

 - Show which categories a product belongs to (think about published statuses)
-- Show which products belong to a category (think about published statuses)
+- Show which products belong to a category (think about published statuses) - WIP

 - Add a way that we can 'bulk archive' selected products on this page: http://localhost:3000/administration/products